benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 For more information on report suites, see the [Report Suites Manager] (https://marketing.adobe.com/resources/help/en_US/reference/report_suites_admin.html) help.

-### About Analysis Workspace Toolbars
+## Working with Workspace toolbars

-Analysis Workspace includes three toolbars that appear according to the icon you select on the far left of the screen.
+Analysis Workspace includes three toolbars that appear according to the icon you select on the far left of the screen.*

 **Toolbar icons image here**

-1. Panels toolbar: Shows options for creating the panels that hold your visualizations
-1. Visualizations toolbar: Shows options for structuring or customizing your visualizations according to form
-1. Components toolbar: Shows options for adding components to visualizations
+*Panels toolbar: Shows options for creating the panels that hold your visualizations *Visualizations toolbar: Shows options for structuring or customizing your visualizations according to form *Components toolbar: Shows options for adding components to visualizations

-Customizing your project?
+## Customize your visualizations

 The following section describes ways to customize your screen and visualizations.
 The typical screen actions associated with customizing your visualizations include dragging and dropping screen elements and right-clicking visualization items to select other options and actions.

 1. To customize the name of this project, click the title in the uppper left of the screen and type the new name.

 1. To change the settings of your project, or to save, share, and edit it, click the applicable menu beneath the title and select the applicable option.
 Each menu item includes [keyboard shortcuts] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/fa_shortcut_keys.html) as well.

 **Project Title and menus image here**

-1. On the left side of the screen, note the **Component** toolbar, which contains groupings for **Dimensions**, **Metrics**, **Segments**, and **Time**.
+3. On the left side of the screen, note the **Component** toolbar, which contains groupings for **Dimensions**, **Metrics**, **Segments**, and **Time**.
 These components are all available to use in your visualizations.
 The **Dimensions** grouping is expandable into sub-components.
 Under **Dimensions**, click the **Page** arrow **>** that appears when you hover over it.
 The **Page Items** then appear as sub-components.

 **Page arrow image here**

-1. Select the date range for your visualization.
+5. Select the date range for your visualization.
 Click the Date Range in the upper right of the screen to open the Date Picker.
 The range you select here applies to the entire panel in this Analysis Workspace project.
 This template defaults to the last month across all panels.

 **Date Picker image here**

-### About Panels
+***About Panels***

 A Panel is a collection of visualizations.
 You might have many visualizations that you want to group in different categories, but also keep in the same project.
 To do this, you can create multiple panels that  hold the visualizations that you move to them.
 For example, the Content Consumption template contains only one panel--called Content Consumption.

 **Content Consumption panel image here**

 If you click the drop down arrow on the panel, it collapses to show other panels you have created (in this case, none).
 If you click the arrow again, it expands the panel to fully display on the screen.
 To add more panels, click **Insert** > **New Blank Panel** and choose the type of panel you want to add.
-For more information on panels, see the [Panels] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/panels.html) help.
+For more information on panels, see the [Panels] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/panels.html) help.*

-### Understanding Content Reports
+## Understanding Content Reports

-This section describes elements in the **Page Performance** visualization.
+This section describes elements in the page performance visualization (entitled **Top Pages** in this template).
 Refer to the following image to understand the details of the report.

 **Pages report image here**

 This type of visualization is called a [Freeform Table] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/freeform-table.html).
-It shows traffic metrics for the Pages dimension, including the following:
+You can easily build or modify these tables by dragging and dropping elements on to them.
+This table shows traffic metrics for the **Pages** dimension, including the following:

 *[Page Views] (https://marketing.adobe.com/resources/help/en_US/reference/metrics_page_view.html)
 *[Visits] (https://marketing.adobe.com/resources/help/en_US/reference/metrics_visit.html)